 will be able to better understand, analyse and evaluate research and research methods and paradigms (experimental tasks and neuropsychological/diagnostic instruments) used in the field of the typical and atypical neurocognitive development of perception, attention and motor skills.

 PSY4032

 Period 1

-3 Sep 2018
+1 Sep 2021

-26 Oct 2018
+22 Oct 2021

 Print course description

 ECTS credits:

-4.0

-Instruction language:

-English

 • L.M.
 Jonkman